frochet/jobUCL2013/labs/bgp_lab/Readme.rst

 Tests
 -----

-On the original lab, make fail the AS9-AS1 link (ifconfig ... down).
-Observe which BGP messages are exchanged and the evolution of the router r7.
+On the original lab, cause a failure on the AS9-AS1 link (ifconfig ... down).
+Observe which BGP messages are exchanged and the change for the router r7.
 What are your expectations?
-Does the experimentations confirm them?
+Does your observation confirm them?

 Have fun!